literaiiy/tiramisu/README.md

 - While those sites do either name history or Hypixel player stats, Tiramisu aims to cover both in an efficient and non-cluttered way.
 Some things I might do better or worse.
 Large amount of respect goes to those three sites and their developers, as they were a huge inspiration for this project!

 **What is a UUID?**
-- A UUID, or Universally Unique IDentifier, is a unique string of characters that is tied directly to a Minecraft account.
-Regardless of whether you change your name or not, your UUID will stick to your account and can be used instead of a name (which can change).
+- A UUID, or Universally Unique IDentifier, is a unique hexadecimal value that is tied directly to a Minecraft account.
+Your UUID is persistently attatched to your Minecraft account, which is why it is better for tying statistics to an account.

 **Will you ever put ads?**
 - No. Tiramisu is ad-free and plans to never change that.
 I am fully supported by donations, which go directly to me and are recycled back into working on Tiramisu.